 This is an open access article under the terms of the Creative Commons Attribution-NonCommercial-NoDerivs License, which permits use and distribution in any medium, provided the original work is properly cited, the use is non-commercial and no modifications or adaptations are made. © 2020 The Authors.
-Business Ethics: A European Review published by John Wiley & Sons Ltd
+Business Ethics, the Environment & Responsibility published by John Wiley & Sons Ltd